varundevjani/blog/_posts/2017-05-29-Why-I-don't-read.md

 ![book](https://images-na.ssl-images-amazon.com/images/I/51SC94A2D6L._SX317_BO1,204,203,200_.jpg)

 In hindsight, that probably taught me how to be 'to the point' and well within 'word limits' but left me lacking in verbosity.
 Soon after though, I stopped reading that as well when I realised that my T.V. was a better entertainer.
 So while my friends were exchanging copies of _Agatha Christie_, _Twilight_ and what not, I sat busy watching re-runs of _The Simpsons_.
+It wasn't until things had gotten beyond repair that I began to introspect.

+The first thing that came to mind was-_"Hey!
+I am pretty decent at studying which too involves reading a lot of text.
+How, then, am I able to do that?"_
+Obviously it's because reading is optional but there's no escaping education.
+But jokes apart, the more I thought about it, the more I realised how different the two activities were.

+* Firstly, the process of studying involves _revision_
+* Oranges
+* Potatoes
+* Milk

 All links are easy to [locate and discern](#), yet don't detract from the [harmony of a paragraph](#).
 The _same_ goes for italics and __bold__ elements.
 Even the the strikeout